Customize Appearance

 • 1 million tonnes of apples are harvested every year in Ukraine.

 Ukraine is among the fastest-growing producers and exporters of berries in the world.
-According to the results of 2023, exports of frozen fruits and berries reached 87 thousand tons (in monetary terms $132 million).
-The main products of these were frozen raspberries (about 46 thousand tons), blueberries (27 thousand tons), blackberries and mulberries (3 thousand tons), strawberries and wild strawberries (3 thousand tons).
+According to the results of 2024, exports of frozen fruits and berries reached 104 thousand tons ($240.3 million).
+Most exported product groups:

 Ukraine continues to actively catch up with world leaders in frozen raspberry exports in the 2024/25 season.
 The main markets for Ukrainian raspberries at the beginning of the season include Germany, France, the Czech Republic, Lithuania, Austria, Belgium and Italy.
 Also, in the new season, the first batches of Ukrainian frozen raspberries have already been shipped to such important and promising markets as the USA and Canada.